Niagara officer shot by fellow cop now facing criminal charges | CBC News

 Niagara officer shot by fellow cop now facing criminal charges

-The Niagara regional police officer shot and seriously wounded by a fellow officer has himself been charged in connection with the incident.
+A Niagara-area police officer who was shot and seriously wounded, allegedly by a fellow officer, has himself been charged in connection with the shooting.

-Provincial police announced Wednesday that Const.
-Nathan Parker is charged with assaulting a police officer, assault with intent to resist arrest and assault with a weapon.
+Investigators with the Ontario Provincial Police allege Const.
+Nathan Parker of the Niagara Regional Police Service (NRPS) resisted arrest, assaulted an officer and committed assault with a weapon during the altercation that led to him being shot on Nov.
+29, 2018.

-Det.-Sgt.
-Shane Donovan of the Niagara Regional Police Service (NRPS) is also facing charges for the shooting including attempted murder, aggravated assault and assault with a weapon.
+Parker was arrested Wednesday morning, almost two months after the other officer, Det.-Sgt Shane Donovan, was charged by Ontario's Special Investigations Unit with attempted murder, aggravated assault and assault with a weapon.

-The fact that Parker's charges include assaulting an officer and resisting arrest points to the possibility the altercation involved Donovan or other officers trying to take him into custody before the trigger was pulled.
-The reason for the altercation is still unclear.
+Asked what led to the charge of resisting arrest, NRPS Chief Bryan MacCulloch said at a Wednesday afternoon news conference he wasn't privy to the evidence the OPP was relying on.

-Donovan, who headed up the collision reconstruction unit, is alleged to have fired his weapon multiple times.
+Donovan, who headed up the collision reconstruction unit, is alleged to have fired his gun multiple times.
 Parker was seriously injured and airlifted to Hamilton General Hospital, according to the SIU.

 OPP investigated at chief's request